Beauty World (musical)

 Beauty World is a Singaporean musical written by Michael Chiang and composed by Dick Lee.
 Drawing on the tradition of 1950s black-and-white Cantonese movies, it tells the story of a young Malaysian girl who comes from Batu Pahat to 1960s Singapore in search of her father and winds up in the eponymous sleazy night club.
 It premiered at the 1988 Singapore Arts Festival.

 Written in English with some Singlish elements and Singaporean slang, it is one of the best known musicals of Singapore.
 With Makan Place, which was also written in 1988, it is one of the first two Singaporean musicals.

 Plot

 Ivy Chan travels from Malaysia to Singapore in hopes of finding her father.
 Her only clue is a jade pendant inscribed with the words "Beauty World".
 Once in Singapore, Ivy meets her penpal friend, Rosemary Joseph.
 Beauty World turns out to be a cabaret, commanded by head girl LuLu.
 Ivy goes undercover at Beauty World, where she grows closer to the cabaret members, especially the club's bouncer, Ah Hock.
 This complicates things when Ivy's boyfriend, Frankie, comes to Singapore to bring her home.

+Act l

+In 1960s Singapore, The Beauty world Cabaret is a thriving spot of nightlife (“Beauty world Cha-Cha-Cha”)along with its iconic cast of characters: The Madame who is in charge of the Cabaret, Towkay Neo a rich businessman who is a frequent client of the Cabaret, and Lulu the Cabaret's main star.
+Towkay Neo and the other clients of the Cabaret ask Lulu to sing a song for them, in which she does while expressing to the audience, of how she is willing to use any man she can get her hands on in order to climb her way to the top of riches and glory (“Nothing gets in my way”).

+Ivy Chan is a young girl who has recently arrived in Singapore from Batu Pahat, she meets up with her Penpal, Rosemary Joseph, who runs the Elizabeth Tailor dress shop.
+As the two go to the Polar cafe to chat, Ivy reveals the reason she left Malaysia, was because all her life, she has been told that both her parents had died by food poisoning on their wedding day, but recently Ivy has discovered a jade pendent with the words “Beauty world” inscribed on it left behind by her real Father ("I didn’t care").
+She also mentions that she left behind her Boyfriend, Frankie Wong, back in Malaysia, leaving him a note explaining where she went.
+Rosemary tells Ivy that was a bad decision, especially considering how hard it is to find a man nowadays when you are incredibly shy, hinting at her own love life (“Single in Singapore”).
+Ivy ends up making up her mind, and decides to go into Beauty World undercover, to discover more about her father.